cloudmesh/classes/docs/source/i524/technologies.rst

      in each layer of AWS OpsWorks Stacks :cite:`www-awsopsworks`.

 328. OpenStack Ironic

+     Ironic :cite:`www-ironicwebsite` project is developed and
+     supported by OpenStack.
+Ironic provisions bare metal machines instead of virtual machines and functions as hypervisor API that is developed using open source technologies like Preboot Execution Environment (PXE), Dynamic Host Configuration Protocol (DHCP), Network Bootstrap Program (NBP), Trivial File Transfer Protocol (TFTP) and Intelligent Platform Management Interface (IPMI).
+A properly configured Bare Metal service with the Compute and Network services, could provision both virtual and physical machines through the Compute service’s API.
+But, the number of instance actions are limited, due to physical servers and switch hardware.
+For example, live migration is not possible on a bare metal instance.
+The Ironic service has five key components.
+A RESTful API service, through which other components would interact with the bare metal servers, a Conductor service, various drivers, messaging queue and a database.
+Ironic could be integrated with other OpenStack projects like Identity (keystone), Compute (nova), Network (neutron), Image (glance) and Object (swift) services.

 329. Google Kubernetes

      Google Kubernetes is a cluster management platform developed by